Plestiodon laticeps: Description

 Together with the Great Plains skink it is the largest of the "Plestiodon skinks", growing from a total length of 15 cm to nearly 33 cm.

 The broad-headed skink gets its name from the wide jaws, giving the head a triangular appearance.
 Adult males are brown or olive brown in color and have bright orange heads during the mating season in spring.
 Females have five light stripes running down the back and the tail, similar to the Five-lined Skink.
 However, they can be distinguished by having five labial scales around the mouth, whereas Five-lined skinks have only four.
+Females can also retain their blue juvenile tails, unlike males.
 Juveniles are dark brown or black and also striped and have blue tails.

 Habitat

 Broad-headed skinks are semi-arboreal lizards that are strongly associated with live oak trees.
 It does not appear that the lizards have a preference for tree size, rather they prefer trees with holes.
 Juveniles stay closer to the ground on low or fallen branches.
 Males have been known to guard preferred trees that are surrounded with dense brushes to limit attack by predators and harbor prey.
 Dead and decaying trees are important habitat resources for nesting.
+Fallen logs are also essential because during the winter following the breeding season it is seen that In Eumeces laticepts small groups gather in hibernacula under the ground or in rotting logs.
+The occurrence of the species was seen to correlate with the presence of Black Walnut (Juglans nigra).